 Blood tests may be used if you have symptoms of later Lyme disease, such as problems involving the joints, heart, or nervous system.
-But commonly done blood tests can't tell the difference between an active infection and a past infection that was treated and cured.
+But commonly done blood tests may not be able to tell the difference between an active infection and a past infection that was treated and cured.
 A polymerase chain reaction (PCR) test can tell whether you have an active Lyme disease infection, but it is not available in many places.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Christine Hahn, MD - Epidemiology